romaintilhac/romaintilhac.github.io/fieldguide_20240827.md

 > NOTE: Adust to make it consistent with the revised scenario.

 The parental melts invoked are compatible with the conclusion from Moreno et al. (2001) that the chromitites crystallized from a S-poor, mantle-derived melt.
-Indeed, the abundance of sulfides (up 1 %) cannot be accounted for by the low S contents of boninitic or picritic melts, which must at least partly relate to a secondary S addition (Tilhac et al. 2020), as suggested by the textural association between interstitial sulfides and Amp (_e.g._, Tilhac et al. 2016, and references therein).
+Indeed, the abundance of sulfides (up 1 %) cannot be accounted for by the low S contents of boninitic or picritic melts, which must at least partly relate to a secondary S addition (Tilhac et al. 2020), as suggested by the textural association between interstitial sulfides and Amp (_e.g._ Tilhac et al. 2016, and references therein).

 Empirical calculations based on Al<sub>2</sub>O<sub>3</sub> and TiO<sub>2</sub> contents in chromitites yield two parental melt compositions comparable to a fore-arc (_i.e._ low-Ti) basalt and a boninite for type-I and -II chromitites, respectively (García-Tudela et al. 2024).
 This result could relate to the existence of two distinct parental melts as in the two-stage scenario discussed above.
 However, it relies on the assumption that Al<sub>2</sub>O<sub>3</sub> and TiO<sub>2</sub> contents in Chr are primary compositions.
-The observed differences between the two chromitite groups are indeed relatively small and could simply owe to subsolidus re-equilibration (_e.g._, Pagé & Barnes 2009; Tilhac, 2017).
+The observed differences between the two chromitite groups are indeed relatively small and could simply owe to subsolidus re-equilibration (_e.g._ Pagé & Barnes 2009; Tilhac, 2017).

 An important constraint on the source region of the different melts involved in the petrogenesis of Cabo Ortegal pyroxenites, dunites and chromitites comes from the geochemical signature shared by the different pyroxenite subtypes.
 They all exhibit high CaO/Al<sub>2</sub>O<sub>3</sub>, low TiO<sub>2</sub> and alkalis, and selective large ion lithophile (LILE)/high field strength elements (HFSE) enrichment.
 These characteristics suggest a depleted, low Cpx/Opx (_i.e._ harzburgitic) mantle, metasomatized by slab- or mantle-wedge derived hydrous fluids or silicate melts (Tilhac et al. 2016) or carbonatites (Gravestock, 1992).
-Within this source, the genesis of picritic to boninitic primary melts can be ascribed to the nature and proportion of metasomatic agent and/or different melting lithologies (_e.g._, Schmidt et al. 2004).
+Within this source, the genesis of picritic to boninitic primary melts can be ascribed to the nature and proportion of metasomatic agent and/or different melting lithologies (_e.g._ Schmidt et al. 2004).

 > NOTE: Perhaps a spyder diagram to show the LILE/HFSE enrichment here.